coatyio/coaty-js/docs/man/developer-guide.md

 Coaty agents can be realized, similar to, for example, HTTP/REST or remote procedure call (RPC): The Query-Retrieve pattern is used to enable remote retrieval of objects satisfying certain criteria.
-The Update-Complete pattern is used to update and share object state across agents.
+The Update-Complete pattern is used to update and synchronize object state across agents.

 While traditional request-response interaction is always directed towards a single concrete endpoint that must be known by the requester, Coaty two-way